To the Members of Brilliant Portfolios Limited

 c) No immovable properties are held in the name of the Company.

-iii) According to the information and explanation given to us the Company had notgranted loan to any of the companies firms and other parties covered in the registermaintained under section 189 and hence provisions of clause 3(iii) of the aforesaid Orderare not applicable to the Company.
+iii) According to the information and explanation given to me the Company had notgranted loan to any of the companies firms and other parties covered in the registermaintained under section 189 and hence provisions of clause 3(iii) of the aforesaid Orderare not applicable to the Company.

-iv) In our opinion and according to the information and explanations given to us theCompany had not granted any loans or provided any guarantee or security to the partiescovered under section 185 or made investment as per the section of185 and 186 of Companies Act 2013.
-Therefore the provisions of clause (iv) of the Orderare not applicable to the Company.
+iv) In my opinion and according to the information and explanations given to me theCompany had not granted any loans or provided any guarantee or security to the partiescovered under section 185 or made investment as per provisions of section 186 henceprovisions of clause 3(iv) of the aforesaid Order are not applicable to the Company.

-vi) On the basis of available information and explanation provided to us the CentralGovernment has not prescribed maintenance of cost records under sub-section ( 1) of section148 of the Companies Act 2013 to the current operations carried out by the Company.Accordingly the provisions of clause 3(vi) of the Order are not applicable to theCompany.
+vi) On the basis of available information and explanation provided to me maintenanceof cost records under sub-section ( 1) of the Section 148 of the Companies Act 2013 hasnot been prescribed by the government.

-(b) According to the records of the Company examined by us and the information andexplanations given to us there were no dues of income tax or sales tax or service tax orduty of customs or duty of excise or value added tax that have not been deposited onaccount of any dispute.
+(b) According to the records of the Company and information and explanations given tome no dues of income tax sales tax wealth tax service tax duty of customs duty ofexcise value added tax or cess that have not been deposited on account of any disputes.

-viii) According to the information and explanations given to us the company has notaccepted any loans from financial institutions bank and has not issued any debenturesduring the year.
+viii) According to the information and explanations given to me the company has notaccepted any loans from financial institutions bank and has not issued any debenturesduring the year.
 Hence paragraph 3(viii) of the Order is not applicable to the Company.

 ix) The Company did not raise any money by way of initial public offer or furtherpublic offer (including debt instruments) and term loans during the year.
 Accordinglyparagraph 3(ix) of the Order is not applicable.

 xiv) The Company has not made any preferential allotment or private placement of sharesor fully or partly convertible debentures during the year under reviewand hence provisionsof Clause 3 ( xiv) of the aforesaid Order are not applicable to the Company.

 xvi) The Company has obtained registration as required under Section 45-IA of theReserve Bank of India Act 1934

 Annexure B to the Independent Auditor's Report

-Report on the Internal Financial Controls under Clause (i) of Sub-section 3 of Section143 of the Act
+Report on the Internal Financial Controls under Clause (i) of Sub-Section 3 of Section143 of the Act

 Management's Responsibility for Internal Financial Controls

-Our responsibility is to express an opinion on the Company's internal financial controlsover financial reporting based on our audit.
-We conducted our audit in accordancewith the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting (the "Guidance Note") and the Standards on Auditing issued by ICAI and deemedto be prescribed under section 143(10) of the Companies Act 2013 to the extentapplicable to an audit of internal financial controls bothapplicable to an audit ofInternal Financial Controls and both issued by the Institute of Chartered Accountants ofIndia.
-Those Standards and the Guidance note require that we comply with ethicalrequirements and plan and perform the audit to obtain reasonable assurance about whether adequate internal financialcontrols over financial reporting was established and maintained and if such controlsoperated effectively in all material respects.
+My responsibility is to express an opinion on Company's internal financial controlsover financial reporting based on my audit.
+I conducted my audit in accordance with theGuidance Note on Audit of Internal Financial Controls over Financial Reporting ( theGuidance Note') and the Standards on Auditing deemed to be prescribed under Section 143(10) of the Act to the extent applicable to an audit of internal financial controls bothapplicable to an audit of internal financial controls and both issued by the ICAI.
+ThoseStandards and Guidance note require that I comply with ethical requirements and plan andperform audit to obtain reasonable assurance about whether adequate internal financialcontrols over financial reporting was established and maintained and if such controlsoperated effectively in all material respects.

-Our audit involves performing procedures to obtain audit evidence about the adequacy ofthe internal financial controls system over financial reporting and their operatingeffectiveness.
-Our audit of internal financial controls over financial reporting includedobtaining an understanding of internal financial controls over financial reportingassessing the risk that a material weakness exists and testing and evaluating the designand operating effectiveness of internal control based on the assessed risk.
-Theprocedures selected depend on the auditor's judgment including the assessment of therisks of material misstatement of the financial statements whether due to fraud or error.
+My audit involves performing procedure to obtain audit evidence about the adequacy ofthe internal financial controls system over financial reporting and their operatingeffectiveness.
+My audit of internal financial controls over financial reporting includedobtaining an understanding of internal financial controls over financial reportingassessing the risk that a material weakness exists and testing and evaluating the designand operating effectiveness of internal controls based on the assessed risk.
+Theprocedures selected depend on the auditor's judgement including the assessment of therisks of material misstatement of the financial statements whether due to fraud or error.

-We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis for our audit opinion on the Company's internal financial controls systemover financial reporting.
+I believe that the audit evidence I have obtained is sufficient and appropriate toprovide a basis for my audit opinion on the Company's internal financial controls systemover financial reporting.

-Meaning of Internal Financial Controls Over Financial Reporting
+Meaning of Internal Financial Controls over Financial Reporting

-(1) Pertain to the maintenance of records that in reasonable detail accurately andfairly reflect the transactions and dispositions of the assets of the company;
+1. Pertain to the maintenance of records that in reasonable detail accurately andfairly reflect the transactions and dispositions of the assets of the Company;

-(3) Provide reasonable assurance regarding prevention or timely detection ofunauthorised acquisition use or disposition of the company's assets that could have amaterial effect on the financial statements.
+3. Provide reasonable assurance regarding prevention or timely detection ofunauthorised acquisition use or disposition of the Company's assets that could have amaterial effect on the financial statements.

 Inherent Limitations of Internal Financial Controls over Financial Reporting

-Because of the inherent limitations of internal financial controls over financialreporting including the possibility of collusion or improper management override ofcontrols material misstatements due to error or fraud may occur and not be detected.Also projections of any evaluation of the internal financial controls over financialreporting to future periods are subject to the risk that the internal financial controlover financial reporting may become inadequate.
+Because of the inherent limitations of internal financial controls over financialreporting including the possibility of collusion or improper management override ofcontrols material misstatements due to error or fraud may occur and not be detected.Also projections of any evaluation of the internal financial control over financialreporting to future periods are subject to the risk that the internal financial controlover financial reporting may become inadequate.

-In our opinion the Company has in all material respects an adequate internalfinancial controls system over financial reporting and such internal financial controlsover financial reporting were operating effectively as at March 31 2017 based on theinternal control over financial reporting criteria established by the Company consideringthe essential components of internal control stated in the Guidance Note on Audit ofInternal Financial Controls Over Financial Reporting issued by the Institute of CharteredAccountants of India.
+In my opinion the Company has in all material respects an adequate internalfinancial controls system over financial reporting and such internal financial controlsover financial reporting were operating effectively as at March 31 2017 based on theinternal control over financial reporting criteria established by the Company consideringthe essential components of internal control stated in the Guidance Note on Audit ofInternal Financial Controls Over Financial Reporting issued by the Institute of CharteredAccountants of India.